esentio/Yamo/README.md

 **Why another (micro) ORM?
 There is plenty of them already.**

 I know, but each of them lacks certain feature(s) that I would like them to have.
-On the contary, Yamo might not be the right tool for you either.
+On the contrary, Yamo might not be the right tool for you either.
 Just check the features and see.
 There are similarities with tools like EF Core or OrmLite, but Yamo has (will have) its own unique features.

 **What SQLite provider could I use?**